CanerErgez/laravel-state-machine/docs/example_transition.md

         }
     }

-You can get target state in request.
-But you should use full path.
+You can get the target state in request.
+But you should use the full path.

 Example Request Body;